 6. Bees are hard workers.

 A single worker bee may visit up to 10,000 flowers in one day and, in a lifetime, produce only one teaspoonful of honey.
 All bees have a specific job to do, depending on their age, their sex, and the time of year. 🐝 We shouldn’t be manipulating this process and confusing them.

 7. Stealing is wrong.

-Everyone knows this, so why is it OK to steal something from an animal?
-Bees need their honey for survival, and they work so hard to make it!
+Everyone knows stealing is wrong, so why would it be OK to take something from an animal? 🤔 Bees need their honey for survival, and they work so hard to make it.